wandb/server/README.md

 1. On a machine with [Docker](https://docker.com) and [Python](https://www.python.org/) installed, run:
     ```
     1 pip install wandb --upgrade
-    2 wandb local
+    2 wandb wandb server start
     ```
 2. Generate a free license from the [Deployer](https://deploy.wandb.ai/).
-3. Add it to your local settings.
+3. Add it to your W&amp;B Server's localhost's settings.

   **Paste the license in the /system-admin page on your localhost**